w3f/polkadot-spec/docs/id-extrinsics.md

 ###### Definition -def-num- Extra Data {#defn-extra-data}
 :::definition

-Extra data, ${E}$, is a tuple containing additional meta data about the extrinsic and the system it is meant to be executed in.
+Extra data, ${E}$, is a tuple containing additional metadata about the extrinsic and the system it is meant to be executed in.

 $$
 {E}\:={\left({T}_{mor},{N},{P}_{{t}}\right)}